Deterministic Suffix-reading Automata: Suffix-tracking sets -- obtaining DSA from DFA

-We will say that $t$ is a \emph{useless self-loop} if $q = q'$, $q$ is not an accepting state, and no suffix of $\a$ is a prefix of some outgoing label in $\out(q)$. \end{definition}
+We will say that $t$ is a \emph{redundant self-loop} if $q = q'$, $q$ is not an accepting state, and no suffix of $\a$ is a prefix of some outgoing label in $\out(q)$. \end{definition}

-In Figure~\ref{fig:bigger-suffix-transitions}, for the automaton on the left, the transition on $caba$ is useless.
+In Figure~\ref{fig:bigger-suffix-transitions}, for the automaton on the left, the transition on $caba$ is redundant.
 Whereas for the DSA on the right, $caba$ is a bigger-suffix-transition, but it is useful.
-The self-loop on $q_0$ in Figure~\ref{fig:induced-eqv} is useless, but the loop on $q_0$ in Figure~\ref{fig:example-ab-bb} is useful.
-Lemmas~\ref{lem:bigger-suffix-transitions-useless} and~\ref{lem:removable-self-loop-useless} prove correctness of removing useless transitions.
+The self-loop on $q_0$ in Figure~\ref{fig:induced-eqv} is redundant, but the loop on $q_0$ in Figure~\ref{fig:example-ab-bb} is useful.
+Lemmas~\ref{lem:bigger-suffix-transitions-redundant} and~\ref{lem:removable-self-loop-redundant} prove correctness of removing redundant transitions.